What is Lifelines Social Landscapes?

 Since then, more and more customer experiences are being published through social media such as Twitter and Facebook, as well as countless blogs and forums.
 These customer stories are usually much shorter, with less opportunity for asking extra detailed questions, but they bring the potential to add thousands of opinions and voices previously unheard.

-So in the summer of 2017, we’re proud to have launched a companion tool, Lifelines Social Landscapes, which captures people’s shared experiences posted in social media to build up a picture of their needs, habits and sentiment across geographies and different social groups.
+So in the summer of 2017, we launched a companion tool, Lifelines Social Landscapes, which captures people’s shared experiences posted in social media to build up a picture of their needs, habits and sentiment across geographies and different social groups.
 We call these landscapes, because rather than create graphs showing size and volume, they focus on distilling similarities of feelings and interests.
 Lifelines Social Landscapes reveals patterns of how groups form and come together.

 Lifelines Social Landscapes taps into our years of experience of interpretation and coding techniques developed for the original Lifelines™ methodology.
 This means we still rely on real people to develop meaning from comment patterns, but we’re helped along by the latest generation of social media software with their smart algorithms and fuzzy logic.
 It offers the best of both worlds, representing a far wider set of customer views, whilst still maintaining the skills of research practitioners (automated bots are still no substitute for experience!)

 How Does It Work?

-In the real case study below, we used these same interpretative techniques to explore anti-social behaviour, to identify not just the acts of problem behaviour but the lasting impact they had on the community (see red boxes).
+In this real case study below, we took raw data extracts from social media platforms, including Twitter and Facebook and used interpretative techniques to explore anti-social behaviour, to identify not just the acts of problem behaviour but the lasting impact they had on the community (see red boxes).

 Landscapes that convey this kind of insight enable ideas to be created that can potentially change behaviour, which can be explored further in focus groups or tested in online surveys to assess their resonance.